Treasury boss Gabriel Makhlouf's actions not reasonable over Budget 'hack' - SCC report

 Monday June 10

-• Ardern says that no Ministers learned about the GCSB advice until after the statements about hacking had been released on May 28.
-National says that Ministers still spent 33 hours "sitting on a lie" and should have released the GCSB advice as soon as they were told about it.
+• Ardern says that no ministers learned about the GCSB advice until after the statements about hacking had been released on May 28.
+National says that ministers still spent 33 hours "sitting on a lie" and should have released the GCSB advice as soon as they were told about it.
 Ardern says it was appropriate not to as police were looking into the incident at the time, and a full picture of what had happened did not emerge until later.

 Thursday June 27